-Appendix A names the five British Columbia soldiers who were part of this battalion.
-Pte.
+Five British Columbia soldiers served in the battalion: Pte.
 Roy Alexander, Victoria; Pte.
-Arnold William Harris, Revelstoke; and three soldiers from Saltspring Island; Pte.
+Arnold William Harris, Revelstoke; and three soldiers from Salt Spring Island—Pte.
 James Douglas Whims, Pte.
 Robert Clark Whims, and Pte.
 James Edward Wintworth.